Donnacha Dennehy

 Photo

-Returning to Ireland after studies abroad in the USA, France and Holland, Dennehy founded the Crash Ensemble, Dublin's now-renowned new music group, in 1997.
-Alongside the singers Dawn Upshaw and Iarla O’Lionáird, Crash Ensemble features on the 2011 Nonesuch release of Dennehy’s music, entitled Grá agus Bás.
-NPR named it one of its “50 favorite albums’’ (in any genre) of 2011.
-In July 2012, Cantaloupe released an EP of his piano music, played by Lisa Moore.
-Previous releases include a number by NMC Records in London.
+Returning to Ireland after studies abroad, principally at the University of Illinois, Dennehy founded Crash Ensemble, Ireland’s now-renowned new music group, in 1997.
+Alongside the singers Dawn Upshaw and Iarla O’Lionáird, Crash Ensemble features on the debut 2011 Nonesuch release of Dennehy’s music, entitled Grá agus Bás.
+Other releases include a second portrait disc by Nonesuch (The Hunger, 2019), a number by NMC Records in London, Bedroom Community in Reykjavik and New Amsterdam and Cantaloupe in New York.
+Nonesuch are releasing a third portrait CD, Land of Winter, in November 2024.